Organic vs. Paid Search Results

 Focusing Efforts On Website SEO

-Outside efforts (such as paid ads, social media channels, and other external platforms) should all link to, and support the main website hub.
-These efforts will supplement the website, as the main hub’s goal, to achieve top organic ranking in searches.
+Outside efforts (including paid ads, social media channels, and other external platforms) should all link to, and support the main website hub.
+These efforts will supplement the website's goal as the main hub to achieve top organic ranking in searches.

 Newsletter Archive Topics